 - Guns don't kill people; people kill people.

 - The implication is "don't ban guns; ban people instead."
-For one thing, banning all people is obviously impossible.
+For one thing, banning all people is obviously impossible, except for certain fringe movements.
 For another, we already banish people convicted of gun crime to prison.
 So firearm opponents concentrate on preventing the crime from happening in the first place by eliminating the weapon.
 They reason that the fact that people are wicked shouldn't be an excuse to give people instruments of killing.

 - Guns don't kill people; bullets kill people.